chronicleprotocol/scribe/docs/Deployment.md

     - Note that the API endpoint varies per Etherscan chain instance
     - Note to point to actual API endpoint (e.g. `/api`) and not just host
 - `ETHERSCAN_API_KEY`: The Etherscan API key for the Etherscan's chain instance
-- `GREENHOUSE`: The `Greenhouse` instance to use for deployment
 - `SCRIBE_FLAVOUR`: The `Scribe` flavour to deploy
     - Note that value must be either `Scribe` or `ScribeOptimistic`
-- `SALT`: The salt to deploy the `Scribe` instance to
-    - Note to use the salt's string representation
-    - Note that the salt must not exceed 32 bytes in length
-    - Note that the salt should match the name of the contract deployed!
 - `INITIAL_AUTHED`: The address being auth'ed on the newly deployed `Scribe` instance
 - `WAT`: The wat for `Scribe`
     - Note to use the wat's string representation